 The same principle applies to reverting a change.
 If a change is withdrawn from the code, then the log message for the reversion should merely state that some specific revision(s) is being reverted, and explain why.
-It should not describe the semantic code change that results from the reversion, since that can be derived by consulting the original log message and change.
-(And if you're using a system in which editing past log messages is possible, such as Subversion, go back and edit the original change's log message to mention the future reversion.
+It should not describe the semantic code change that results from the reversion, since that can be derived by consulting the original log message and diff.
+(And if you're using a system in which editing or annotating past log messages is possible, go back and fix the original change's log message to mention the future reversion.)

 All of the above implies that you should use a consistent syntax for referring to changes.
 This is helpful not only in log messages, but in emails, the bug tracker, and elsewhere.
-In Git and Mercurial, the syntax is usually "commit bb2377" (where the commit hash code on the right is long enough to be unique in the relevant context); in Subversion, revision numbers are linearly incremented integers and the standard syntax for, say, revision 1729 is "r1729" (a syntax you'll see in some examples in this book).
+In Git and Mercurial, the syntax is usually "commit c39fcac089" (where the commit hash code on the right is long enough to be unique in the relevant context).
+In Subversion, revision numbers are linearly incremented integers and the standard syntax for, say, revision 1729 is "r1729" (a syntax you'll see in some examples in this book).
 Other systems have their own standard syntaxes for expressing the changeset name.
-Whatever the appropriate syntax is for your system, encourage people to use it when referring to changes.
-Consistent expression of change names makes project bookkeeping much easier (as we will see in Chapter 6, Communications and Chapter 7, Packaging, Releasing, and Daily Development), and since a lot of this bookkeeping may be done by developers who must also use some different bookkeeping method for internal projects at their company, it needs to be as easy as possible.
+Whatever the appropriate syntax is for your system, encourage people to use it consistently when referring to changes.
+Consistent expression of change names makes project bookkeeping much easier (as we will see in Chapter 6, Communications and in Chapter 7, Packaging, Releasing, and Daily Development).
+Since a lot of this bookkeeping may be done by developers who must also use some different bookkeeping method for internal projects at their company, it needs to be as easy as possible.

 Remember that there is little real risk here: the repository provides an audit trail, and in an active project, all commits are reviewed anyway.
 If someone commits where they're not supposed to, others will notice it and say something.
 If a change needs to be undone, that's simple enough — everything's under version control anyway, so just revert.